vhx/quartz-react/README.md

 };

 MyComponent.propDescriptions = {
-  title: 'A brief title, truncated at 50 characters' };
+  title: 'A brief title, truncated at 50 characters', };

 // in demo/src/sections/MyComponent.jsx